 This pillow’s removable cover comes from 60% Bamboo-Derived Rayon for extreme breathability and 40% Polyester to ensure durability.
 And being that this pillow is CERTIPUR-US certified was enough reason to feature in the ten best pillows for sleepers list.

-This pillow is worth your consideration, and you will be making a considerable investment going forward.
+This pillow is worth your consideration, and you will make a considerable investment.

 10. Bedgear Align Performance Pillow – Best for Side Sleepers

-Usually, the last option on my list isn’t the least performers in their respective categories, and the same goes for this pillow.
+Usually, the last option on my list isn’t the least performers in their respective categories; the same goes for this pillow.
 It’s one of the best pillows for side sleepers, and I love its stylish design.